Farey sequence: Applications

 Farey sequences are very useful to find rational approximations of irrational numbers.
 For example, the construction by Eliahou of a lower bound on the length of non-trivial cycles in the 3x+1 process uses Farey sequences to calculate a continued fraction expansion of the number log_{2}(3).

-In physical systems with resonance phenomena, Farey sequences provide a very elegant and efficient method to compute resonance locations in 1D and 2D.
+In physical systems with resonance phenomena, Farey sequences provide an efficient method to compute resonance locations in 1D and 2D.

 Farey sequences are prominent in studies of any-angle path planning on square-celled grids, for example in characterizing their computational complexity or optimality.
 The connection can be considered in terms of r-constrained paths, namely paths made up of line segments that each traverse at most r rows and at most r columns of cells.
 Let Q be the set of vectors (q, p) such that $1 \leq q \leq r$, $0 \leq p \leq q$, and p, q are coprime.
 Let Q* be the result of reflecting Q in the line y = x.
 Let $S = \{ (\pm x, \pm y) : (x, y) \in Q \cup Q* \}$.
 Then any r-constrained path can be described as a sequence of vectors from S. There is a bijection between Q and the Farey sequence of order r given by (q, p) mapping to $\tfrac{p}{q}$.